-PSY-594 Applied Research Practicum: Media Psychology, 0.5-4 semester credits
+PSY-594 Applied Research Practicum: Media Psychology, 0.5-4 semester credits under the supervision of Media Psychology Faculty.

-The Applied Research Practicum is designed for students seeking to research and publish topics in academic journals or other juried media (books, e-journals, etc.) and/or for students seeking to research and present topics before professional or academic audiences.
-This practicum is offered under the supervision of Media Psychology Faculty.
 It may apply to publication or presentation outside those offered by the Media Faculty, at an external site, but must be supervised by a Media Psychology faculty member.
 Unit credit for activities under this practicum may range from 0.5 to 4 semester credits.
 The maximum that may be accrued is 4 semester credits.